-Follow us through these pages as we introduce Hulu Terengganu, the state’s hinterland district, blessed with not only untouched natural beauty, but also sense of adventure.
+Follow us through as we introduce Hulu Terengganu, the state’s hinterland district, blessed with not just the untouched natural beauty, but also a sense of adventure.
 Whether you are hoping to relax or seeking a thrill, Hulu Terengganu will give you no shortage of things to do.

 Warisan Pahlawan Resort

 Why not start your journey by learning about traditional local architecture?
 Established since 2009, Warisan Pahlawan Resort was founded by Tuan Ahmad Tuan Abdullah, a passionate 58-year-old antique collector cum excellent craftsman with a deep love towards all things classic.

 This family-run resort features 11 restored old houses, including the original house belonging to Mat Kilau (legendary Pahang warrior) that has been around for almost 165 years.

 The traditional Terengganu houses at the resort boast intricate ukir tebuk carvings, senggora (gable) roof, buton columns, and uses tanggam and pasak technique (a series of interlocking joints to connect the woods).
 On top of these, they are made of chengal wood that is known for its ability to survive the test of time and harsh weather.

 We suggest staying here for a night if you are an avid fan of traditional architecture.
 The entire premise exudes the alluring charm of a glorious past, so convincing that even film directors are attracted to shoot movies here.